 - promo for catalog (HELP! featured), 1992, 30 x20″ $15

 This is the 1970 Life Magazine in which many people learned about the breakup of The Beatles.
 It is the entire magazine, no pages are loose.
 It is currently shrink-wrapped onto acid-free foamboard, open to the article, but will be shipped without the foamboard unless you want to pay a little extra.
 You could leave it as is and put it in a frame.
 The magazine has been stored this way for many years and I really do not recall what the cover looks like.
 It may have an original mailing label from 1970. $10

 Four magazines in excellent condition.
 All four $15.

 The Beatles calendars various 1987-2015.
 Great images could be used in picture frames. $5 each or all ten for $45.

 Beatles books, $4 each or all 11 for $40.

 Beatles magazines, including the Lennon issue of Rolling Stone after he was murdered.
 All five $25.

 1965 Playboy magazine, complete, with Beatles interview, Kim Novak, Donna Michelle. $35.

 Paul McCartney concert tickets, two full tickets, one stub.
 All three $25.

 Paul McCartney lithograph given to VIP ticket holders.
 Approximately 19 x 11.5.
-I have two, each is a little bit wavy along the edge, but would frame very nicely.
+I have one left is a little bit wavy along the edge and about a 5″ wrinkle in the middle bottom center area, but would frame very nicely after dry-mounted.
 Shows Paul taking the stage at Shea Stadium in New York.
-Please excuse the glare from the shrinkwrap. $10 each.
+Please excuse the glare from the shrinkwrap. $5.